 The first thing we’d recommend is carrying out a social media audit.
 Which social media platforms do you have a presence on?
 How many followers do you have on each?
 What are your engagement rates?
 Which posts have been the most effective?
 Analysing this data will help you get to know your audience better and give you an insight into their likes and dislikes so that you can tailor your future campaigns for maximum appeal, or target areas where you’re not performing as well as you’d like.
 Look also at what your competitors are doing.
 Which platforms are strongest for them and what are they doing well?
 Is there anything that seems not to be working so well for them which you could improve on with your own unique brand voice and offering?

 Once you’ve done carried out your audit you should be in a position to set a clear and concise set of goals and objectives, and identify who your target audience is for each platform.
-Make sure your goals are SMART – specific, measurable, achievable, realistic and timely.
-They should identify exactly what you want to achieve, by how much and when you want to achieve them by,
+Make sure your goals are SMART – specific, measurable, achievable, realistic, and timely.

 The next step is to define your strategy or campaign – what is your main focus?
 What tactics will you use?
 You might, for example want to run one or more competitions; you may have seasonal posts or product launches with specific deadlines; you may be aiming for user generated content where you encourage your followers to promote your brand by sharing their own reviews, pictures, videos and so on, or you may have a wealth of other ideas.
 Get your creative juices flowing and use the resulting plan to create a content calendar identifying key dates.
 To maximise the impact of your social media strategy, it is important to plan your activities in line with your other digital marketing channels to create a fully integrated marketing strategy.